flycye/flycye.github.io/_posts/2025-10-03-rootkits-supply-chain.md

 ---
 title: Dependency Confusion: What can we do?
-(WIP)
 date: 2025-06-12
 categories: ['guide']
 tags: ['binary-exploitation']